FlagAI-Open/FlagAI/docs/GLM.md

 # GLM

 ## Model Description

 Currently, there exist several different pre-training model architectures: autoencoding models that only implement encoder architecture (e.g., BERT), autoregressive models that only implement decoder (e.g., GPT), and encoder-decoder models that implement both encoder and decoder (e.g., T5).

-The **GLM model** was proposed in [All NLP Tasks Are Generation Tasks: A General Pretraining Framework](https://arxiv.org/abs/2103.10360).
+The **GLM model**, proposed in [GLM: General Language Model Pretraining with Autoregressive Blank Infilling](https://arxiv.org/abs/2103.10360), is based on a slightly different strategy: autoregressive blank infilling.

 It claims to perform well in the three main categories of NLP taks: classification, unconditional generation, and conditional generation tasks.
 <div align=center><img src="img/glm_example_1.png" width="600px"></div>
 The key features of GLM include: